YootTanA/brighter/README.md

 # Brighter

-**Brighter provides you a ability to control your screen brightness.**
+**Brighter provides you a ability to control your screen brightness on your Linux machine.**

 Because this is just a prototype version, you need to ensure that the destination in the script is fit for your machine.
 For example, my machine is powered by Intel so my destination would be `intel_brightness`.